GodeChain Docs

 There are a few technical requirements before we start.
 Please install the following:

 Recommendations for Windows If you're running Truffle on Windows, you may encounter some naming conflicts that could prevent Truffle from executing properly.
-Please refer to the official Truffle Documentation to find solutions for resolving naming conflicts.
+Please refer to the to find solutions for resolving naming conflicts.

 Installing Truffle